wp-plugins/marctv-galleria/readme.txt

 === MarcTV Galleria  ===
 Contributors: MarcDK
-Tags: Marctv, jquery, galleria, gallery, responsive, google analytics Requires at least: 3.0
+Tags: Marctv, jquery, galleria, gallery, responsive Requires at least: 3.0
-Tested up to: 3.8.1
+Tested up to: 3.9.1
-Stable tag: 1.8.5
+Stable tag: 2.0.1

 == Description ==

 Replaces the gallery code with a neat sliding image gallery.
 Based on the mighty Galleria http://galleria.io/ it comes with responsiveness and touch events!
-Includes Google Analytics Events, too!

 == Installation ==